UNIFIED CARRIER REGISTRATION AGREEMENT (UCRA)

 Maine UCR renewal registrations are processed in the last quarter of the calendar year immediately preceding the UCR registration year.
 UCR registrations are considered to be timely filed when the application and the correct UCR fee have been submitted to and accepted by the base state prior to the start of the UCR registration year.
-To insure a timely filing it is highly recommended that UCR registrants based in Maine complete their registration online at www.maine.gov/online/ucr.
-Online payments may be made using MasterCard, Visa, or e-check.
+To ensure a timely filing it is highly recommended that UCR registrants based in Maine complete their registration online at www.ucr.gov.

 Registrants may also submit their registration by mail, fax or in person to the Bureau of Motor Vehicles, Office of Motor Carrier Services.
 The UCR Application and Application Instruction Sheet as well as other UCR information may be downloaded using the links provided at the bottom of this page.
 Applications and payments sent by mail should be addressed to:

 Applications may also be faxed to: (207) 622-5332; the faxed application must be accompanied by credit card authorization form.